johnridesabike/bikewalklife/posts/2021/03/30-days-of-biking-begins-on-the-first-of-april.md

 - Patrick Stephenson
 - challenges
 - '2021'
+excerpt: >
+  In one week, the 30 Days of Biking challenge will begin on April 1st and run through the end of the month.
+The challenge is simple: ride a bicycle every day for 30 days.
+And there’s no pressure, since pretty much anything counts as a ride.
+Their motto is "a community of joyful cyclists."

 ---
 In one week, the 30 Days of Biking challenge will begin on April 1st and run through the end of the month.
 The challenge is simple: ride a bicycle every day for 30 days.
 And there’s no pressure, since pretty much anything counts as a ride.
 Their motto is "a community of joyful cyclists."